carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 mind, and Twarc2 was designed as a response to Twitter implementing their v2 API.

 ## Tweet counts
-Fishing around to estimate traffic without spending your quota
+Allows you to fish around to estimate traffic without spending your quota

 ~~~
 !twarc2 counts --text "kittens"